Family

 Documents from your home country

-Every foreign national marrying in Korea needs a Certificate of No Impediment (혼인성립요건구비증명서).
+Every foreign national marrying in Korea should prepare a Certificate of No Impediment (혼인성립요건구비증명서) or equivalent legal-capacity proof.
 This document goes by different names depending on your home country: Affidavit of Eligibility to Marry (United States), Legal Capacity to Contract Marriage or LCCM (Philippines), Certificate of Marital Status (Vietnam), or a single-status declaration from a civil registry office (Russia, China).

 Getting the document authenticated for use in Korea requires either an apostille or full consular legalization, depending on whether your home country is a member of the Hague Apostille Convention.
 Korea joined the Hague Convention on July 14, 2007.
 For Hague member countries, an apostille stamp is sufficient.
 For non-member countries, you need a full chain of consular legalization.

-One timing note for Vietnamese nationals: Vietnam signed the Hague Apostille Convention but it does not enter into force for Vietnam until September 11, 2026.
-Until that date, Vietnamese documents require the full consular legalization chain.
-If you are planning a registration before September 2026, factor in the additional time.
+One timing note for Vietnamese nationals: Vietnam signed the Hague Apostille Convention, but it does not enter into force for Vietnam until September 11, 2026.
+Until that date, do not rely on the apostille shortcut.
+Confirm the legalization route with the Vietnamese issuing authority and the Korean district office before you file.
 After that date, check the HCCH status table at hcch.net to confirm the convention is in effect before relying on the apostille route.

 For the country-by-country document process (US, Vietnam, Philippines, Russia, China, and others), embassy contacts, apostille procedures, and certified Korean translation requirements, see the marriage documents from your home country guide.